 (3) Solar panels on several homes, aided by the infra-red photographs and government grants.
 They could not be implemented at St Mary's because of the position of trees, and by-laws which insist that panels may not be visible from the ground on listed buildings in rural parishes.
 Further information on this topic is available in the English Heritage Guidance on Solar Panels on Churches (pdf) May 2011, and the Church of England Guidance on Solar Panels (pdf) 2010.

 (4) Better recycling in our churches, for example the replacement of non-recyclable polystyrene cups.

 (5) A new audio-visual system in St Mary's, making paper less necessary at services and meetings.

 (6) In the wider community, the launch of the Wargrave Transition Group.
 Projects have included a communal orchard on King's Acre, an biennial Apple Day, shared allotments and, with the assistance of Wokingham Borough Council and Mike Turton, nature reserves at the Chalk Pit and Mumbery Hill.
 One man who had grown up in Wargrave and played in the Chalk Pit as a boy was thrilled to see a deer and orchids there when he returned in 2015.
 Volunteers are asked to email or phone her on 0118 940 3381.

-Recommended reading: A Christian Guide to Environment Issues, by Martin & Margot Hodson, two of our speakers for Lent this year; and Planetwise, by Dave Bookless, free copies of which were given out by our Vicar Rev John Cook in September 2015.
+Recommended reading: A Christian Guide to Environment Issues, by Martin & Margot Hodson, two of our Lent speakers in March 2017; and Planetwise, by Dave Bookless, free copies of which were given out by our Vicar Rev John Cook in September 2015.